Sustainable Cooks

 3 jars full of buttermilk

-If freezing in jars, you can defrost at room temperature for a few hours by placing it in a bowl of cool water.
-Alternatively, you can put it in the fridge overnight.
-Do not microwave frozen jars as they could crack.
+If freezing in jars, you can defrost at room temperature for a few hours by placing the jar(s) in a bowl of cool water.
+Alternatively, you can put the jars in the fridge overnight.
+Do not microwave frozen jars or immerse them in hot water as they could crack.

-If you froze in muffin tins or ice cube trays and stored in freezer bags, you can defrost directly in the freezer bag placed in a bowl of cool water.
+If you freeze in muffin tins, ice cube trays, or freezer bags, you can defrost the frozen buttermilk directly in the freezer bag placed in a bowl of cool water.
 Additionally, you can microwave the cubes on low power in a microwave in 30 second bursts.

 Pro Tips/Recipe Notes on Freezing Buttermilk

-• To prevent waste, freeze the buttermilk in portions that you know you’ll use for favorite recipes.
-Once you have defrosted it, you’ll need to use it within two days.
+• To prevent waste, freeze the buttermilk in portions that you know you’ll use for your favorite recipes.
+Once you have defrosted it, you’ll need to use it within ~24 hours.

 • If you know you’ll need to defrost your portions quickly, it is best to freeze them in smaller portions so they’ll melt faster.